-Named in honour of Phyllis Bedells, a founder member and Vice-President of the RAD, this bursary is awarded to young dancers who have passed the RAD Intermediate and Advanced 1 exams (Advanced 1 with Distinction).
+Named in honour of Phyllis Bedells, a founder member and Vice-President of the RAD, this bursary is awarded to young dancers who have passed the RAD Advanced 1 exam, with Distinction.

-This bursary, supported by the Mary Kipps Bequest, is awarded annually and has a value of up to £1,000 to be used to further the winner’s training.
-Payment can be offset against existing tuition fees or against material and equipment.
+This bursary, supported by the Mary Kipps Bequest, is awarded annually and has a value of up to £1,000.

 The bursary takes place in front of an audience and a panel of judges, and consists of:

 Recognising the huge importance of nurturing and providing opportunities for creativity in young dancers, the Dancer’s Own solo, introduced in 2015, allows candidates to perform their own choreography between 1.00–1.30 minutes duration.
-A Choreographic Award is presented to recognise the best of the Dancer’s Own choreography, with a monetary prize of £250, thanks to a bequest from the estate of the late Dr Ivor Guest.
+A Choreographic Award is presented to the best of the Dancer’s Own choreography with a monetary prize of £250, this is thanks to a bequest from the estate of the late Dr Ivor Guest.

 The bursary most recently took place on the weekend of 29 & 30 October 2022, with 22 candidates entering from around the world.

 Details of the 2023 Bursary will be announced shortly.

 31 Oct '22